-Definition of a secure tenancy
+What is a secure tenancy

 Most council tenants who live in self-contained accommodation are secure tenants.
-However, some people who rent from the council are not:

 The council should give you a written tenancy agreement explaining the rights and responsibilities you have as a tenant.
-It should say:

 - what kind of tenancy you have